fabio-aug/fabio-aug/README.md

 # 👋 Hello
 My name is Fábio Augusto, from Brazil.
 Student in the Information Systems course.
-I love information technology.
-I am very interested in new technologies and development.
+I love information technology, i am very interested in new technologies and development.

 # 📊 Github Stats